josh-wong/josh-wong.github.io/docs/blog/posts/2022-12-month-in-review-december.md

 Let me know what you think!

-## Bought a washer and dryer
+## Bought a washer and dryer machine

-Hang drying clothes—outside or inside—is pretty common Japan.
+Hang clothes outside or inside to dry is pretty common Japan.
 But sometimes, we need to wait a full day (or two!) for clothing like jeans and hooded sweatshirts to completely dry.

 After researching machines and confirming that one would fit, my wife and I decided to buy a [Panasonic NA-LX127BL-W (Japanese)](https://hb.afl.rakuten.co.jp/ichiba/2e8bd7b9.a36d0b3a.2e8bd7ba.af228498/_RTLink64352?pc=https%3A%2F%2Fitem.rakuten.co.jp%2Fbiccamera%2F4549980677285%2F&link_type=hybrid_url&ut=eyJwYWdlIjoiaXRlbSIsInR5cGUiOiJoeWJyaWRfdXJsIiwic2l6ZSI6IjI0MHgyNDAiLCJuYW0iOjEsIm5hbXAiOiJyaWdodCIsImNvbSI6MSwiY29tcCI6ImRvd24iLCJwcmljZSI6MCwiYm9yIjoxLCJjb2wiOjEsImJidG4iOjEsInByb2QiOjAsImFtcCI6ZmFsc2V9).
 This front-loading, drum-type machine uses a heat-pump system for drying, which dries clothes pretty darn quick.
 The machine has a smartphone function that is convenient for: